percona/pmm-doc/docs/get-started/dbaas.md

 2. Click *Create DB Cluster*.

-3. Select the values from the dropdown for the following:
+3. From the drop-down menu, select the values for the following:
     - *Kubernetes Cluster*
     - *Database Type*
     - *Database Version*